tashasyarifah/digital-portfolio/Readme.md

 - [Youtube video](https://www.youtube.com/watch?v=dOnYNEXv9BM&t=124s) by coder coder on how to use `@use` and `@forward`

 I haven't touch the JavaScript yet.
 My main focus this week is get to know the styles before comes down to the JavaScript.

+**April 19 - May 31, 2022**

+It's been a long time since I touch my portfolio.
+I'll explain why it took me long.

+First, I have a problem to connect my JavaScript.
+For some reason it didn't attach with the file.
+I'm looking the answers on StackOverflow but it hadn't solved yet.
+I was stuck.
+Right now, I'm attempted to try other solution.
+I don't want to affect the master, so I'll be experimenting with new branch.

+Second, it affects me as a developer.
+There is a moment where I just want to quit.
+That's why I took a break.
+Trying to remind myself about all of the process that I've been through.
+Small wins or anything that encourage me to keep going.
+Tech twitter also part of it.
+Learning that everyone have their own pace and time.
+Embrace it!
+I learn on how to embracing the process of me learning.
+Yeah, it's good thing to know how far I've become 🤗

+Now, I'm back.